 CECE KING '23 - Fundraising for Female Communities, a digital exhibit exploring the history of women's organizations at Dartmouth prior to co-education in 1972.
-Digitization for this exhibit is currently underway--sorry for the inconvenience!
 Read "Et tu, Dartmouth Women's Clubs?" on the Rauner Library Blog.

 KIARA CANNON '22 - Modern Dartmouth Liberatory Protest and Administrative Accountability: A multimedia timeline, a poster series examining art as a mode of reflection and multi-media design as a powerful synthesizing methodology to create, discover, and interact with archival materials.
 Read "Many Paths for Persistent Protest" on the Rauner Library Blog.

 CHRISTIAN DAWKINS '22 - Diversity and Inclusion in Dartmouth Fraternities Throughout the 20th Century, a digital exhibit exploring fraternity desegregation and expanding inclusion in fraternity spaces.
-Digitization for this exhibit is currently underway--sorry for the inconvenience!
 Read "A Case Against Fraternity Desegregation" on the Rauner Library Blog.